-You’ll use the Python connector framework to create the connector.
+You’ll use the connector framework to create the connector.
 In this exercise, you’ll be working in both the terminal (or your IDE) and the Kibana UI.

 If you want to deploy a connector client for another data source, use this tutorial as a blueprint.
 Refer to the list of available connector clients.

 You can test the PostgreSQL connector client in an isolated environment, using a real PostgreSQL source and a Dockerized Elasticsearch instance.
 This requires no configuration and is as simple as running a single command in your terminal.
 Refer to the PostgreSQL connector client reference for more information.

 First, ensure you satisfy the prerequisites for building a connector.
 Importantly, your Enterprise Search service needs at least 4GB RAM per zone.

 - Tables must be owned by a PostgreSQL user.

 superuserprivileges are required to index all database tables.

 You should enable recording of the commit time of PostgreSQL transactions.